Gödel’s Incompleteness Theorem

 So the result is: “For every formal language, there is a sentence of that formal language which is not provable by the formal language, but it is provable.”
 (Footnote: In an attempt to circumvent this difficulty, some people have suggested that the sentence is not proven by Gödel’s proof, but merely demonstrated to be ‘true’.
 This is simply playing games about the meaning of the term ‘true’ while at the same time refusing to define it.
 Another attempt to circumvent the difficulty is to claim that Gödel’s proof does not actually show that Gödel’s ‘unprovable’ sentence is true.
 This notion is dealt with on the page True but Unprovable.)

 And if you have proved it rigorously, then you must have proved it according to a definite set of initial axiomatic assumptions, and a definite set of logical rules of inference.
-And if Gödel’s proof was correct, since it applies to all formal languages, that would appear to indicate a fundamental difference between every possible formal language and the language of Gödel’s proof, where that fundamental difference must be at least one rule or assumption.
-That would appear to say that every formal language must lack at least one rule or assumption that the language of Gödel’s proof possesses - or else it includes at least one additional rule or assumption that prevents it from generating Gödel’s result.
+And if Gödel’s proof was correct, since it applies to all formal languages (subject to certain conditions, see above), that would appear to indicate a fundamental difference between every such formal language and the language of Gödel’s proof, where that fundamental difference must be at least one rule or assumption.
+That would appear to say that every such formal language must lack at least one rule or assumption that the language of Gödel’s proof possesses - or else it includes at least one additional rule or assumption that prevents it from generating Gödel’s result.

 Since Gödel’s proof only uses a finite amount of language, then there can only be a finite method of referring to such rules or assumptions referred to by Gödel’s proof language, and it would be surprising indeed if these rules or assumptions could not be discovered.
 So if Gödel’s proof actually is a logically coherent argument, we should be able to pin down exactly what those additional rules or assumptions are.
 So, what is this additional information?
 You can search through Gödel’s proof and all similar proofs of incompleteness, but you won’t find this information anywhere.